Health

 • Antiretroviral medications- They can affect bone marrow and RBC production.

-• Chemotherapy- During Cancer treatment, it can damage bone marrow, reducing red blood cell count.
+• Chemotherapy—During Cancer treatment, it can damage bone marrow, reducing red blood cell count.

-Why should I be tested for hemoglobin?
+Why should I be tested for haemoglobin?

 You should be tested in case you have:-

-• a diet Low in iron and folate.
+• A diet Low in iron and folate.

 • Chronic or long-term infection.